Angels (Neon Genesis Evangelion): Armisael

 Armisael (アルミサエル, Arumisaeru) has a luminescent body and an ill-defined circular shape that later stabilizes above the valley of Ōwaku, rotating around its axis.
 Once its rotation stops, the Angel metamorphosizes into a string, It launches an attack against Unit 00, piercing its body at the level of the womb.
 Armisael seeks physical and mental contact with the target, violating the components of the unit, which is led by pilot Rei Ayanami.
 It is speculated Armisael continues Arael's psychic incursion, launching into a communicative attack on Rei.
 Under attack, Rei loses her senses and inside her mind she meets another self that is Armisael, which sweetly speaks to her using the words from her own unconscious mind.
 The Angel asks Rei to unite with it to alleviate the pain caused by the attack.
 After awakening, Rei activates a process of self-destruction of her unit.
 Rei causes a violent explosion that engulfs and annihilates the Angel, and much of Tokyo-3.

+The episode's original script explicitly instructed the staff to stage the battle against Armisael "with the image of rape in mind" (強姦のイメージで, gōkan no imēji de).
 Shortly before the explosion and the Angel's defeat, Eva-00 assumes the silhouette of Rei Ayanami, with Armisael arranged on her head like a halo, an iconographic Christian attribute of angels and saints.
 Armisael, confirming the hypotheses of intercommunication between the Angels and the Angel being aware of their predecessors' experiences, is aware of the human psyche.
 In religious texts, Armisael is the angel of the womb; in Jewish tradition, a woman could relieve the pain of childbirth by invoking his name.
 During the battle on 00's back, a heteromorphic organism with contours that recall the forms of the previous Angels develops.
 Armisael thus contains the genetic information of the other Angels.
 Its shape is similar to a double helix ring and has been compared with the DNA or a mathematical surface that cannot be oriented, such as the Möbius strip and the Klein's bottle.
+Writer Álvaro Arbonés further noted that, during the battle, Eva-00 assumes an appearance reminiscent of a caricature of a pregnant woman.